Complete List of Google Search Operators and How to Use Them

 If you don’t get any results at all using site: on a domain or URL, that means the site is not in Google’s index.

-That being said about the site: operator.
 The real power of site:, as well as other search operators, lies in the possibility to combine them in creative ways.

 2. The exact match operator: ””

 This operator is called the exact match operator because putting a search query within quotation marks will return searches that match exactly what’s between the quotation marks.

 As you probably have noticed Google works a lot with synonyms and quite often understands very well what the user’s search intent is, rather than trying to only look for exact matches of the keyword or search phrase.
 Unless you use the exact match operator.